readycade/readysync/README.md

 /recalbox/share/system/.systemstream.log
 ```
 **Enabled Consoles** - Download's romsets via rsync in alphabetical order (syncing may take time depending on how large the romset is)
-There are currently 45 Consoles/Systems that work 100%.
+There are currently 72 Consoles/Systems that work 100%.
-The platforms under # Zip Array still need to be worked on and should not be enabled for now.

 **Disabled Consoles** - Previously downloaded romsets be deleted when the script is run again (or on next reboot)